 A shockingly sad Montana statistic that I want to share with you is our state's high suicide rate.
 Montana ties with Wyoming as the highest death rate by suicide compared to all other states.
 This past year, death by suicide was the 2nd leading cause of death of Montana teenagers.
-Four year ago, a partnership was formed with Riverfront Mental Health and Florence-Carlton Middle School, to provide suicide prevention trainings to staff and 8th-grade students.
+Over 6 years ago, a partnership was formed with Riverfront Mental Health and Florence-Carlton Middle School, to provide suicide prevention training to staff and 8th-grade students.
 The program, Look, Listen and Link, is the first middle-school level suicide prevention program in the nation earning “Best Practice” status from the Suicide Research Prevention Center.
 (SRPC). http://www.yspp.org/curriculum/look_listen_link.htm.
 The goals of the program include learning about depression, learn effective coping skills, and how to link a depressed teen to a trusted adult.
 Look, Listen, Link is presented in 8th-grade health classes by trimester with Ms. Bristow and the health teacher.

 We also take an early look into careers by creating portfolios with Montana Career Information System Jr (MCIS Jr) for 6th and 7th graders.
 Students take interest profilers and learn about their unique talents and skills.
-Eighth graders get to try luck and skill finding and keeping a job in a really cool whole class game called The Real Game" similar to the game of Life while getting exposure to new job market and planning for high school classes.
-Students learn how specific and transferable skills are important to various jobs and also get an early look a lifestyle dreams vs real world costs (budgeting!)
+Eighth graders get to try luck and skill finding and keeping a job in a really cool whole class game called "The Real Game" similar to the game of Life while getting exposure to new job market and planning for high school classes.
+Students learn how specific and transferable skills are important to various jobs and also get an early look a lifestyle dreams vs real-world costs (budgeting!)

-Groups offer an opportunity for children to learn friendship, communication and anger management skills in a supportive setting that, in turn, helps students attain academic success.
+Groups: Groups offer an opportunity for children to learn friendship, communication, and anger management skills in a supportive setting that, in turn, helps students attain academic success.
 Just like adults, when students are experiencing a high level of stress from relationship problems, they may have a great deal of difficulty concentrating on their work, until that issue is resolved.
-Other support type groups help children who are experiencing changes in their families such as divorce, illness or loss of a loved one.
+Other support type groups help children who are experiencing changes in their families such as divorce, illness, or loss of a loved one.
 I offer these types of groups with parent permission and as time permits.

-It is a privilege to provide a safe place for children to share their concerns and feelings.
+Individual: It is a privilege to provide a safe place for children to share their concerns and feelings.
 I value the time I spend in individual sessions with children and try to provide avenues for expression of feelings.
 I connect with parents to inform them of any concerns and seek permission to continue individual support if needed.

-A valuable part of our role as school counselors is to help parents with concerns of how to help their child succeed academically, socially and emotionally.
+Parent education: A valuable part of our role as school counselors is to help parents with concerns of how to help their child succeed academically, socially, and emotionally.
 I can also offer to help navigate the mental health system in Montana, as well as make connections to other agencies that might be of assistance.
 Parent/staff consultation: I consult with parents and staff individually and as a member of our multidisciplinary team (CAT).

-If you have any questions please feel free to give me a call or email about any questions or concerns, I am here to help!To contact the counselor :Alli Bristow, Middle School Counselor grades 6-8
+If you have any questions please feel free to give me a call or email about any questions or concerns, I am here to help!